urbanvikingr/content/content/reference/integrations/overview.md

 # Integrations

-Graphcool allows the integration with different external services using [Graphcool Functions]().
+Graphcool allows the integration with different external services using [Graphcool Functions](!alias-boo6uteemo).

 ## Custom Authentication

-Custom authentication workflows can be built using [schema extensions]().
+Custom authentication workflows can be built using [Schema Extensions](!alias-xohbu7uf2e).
 The [Graphcool Functions collection](https://github.com/graphcool-examples/functions/) contains a list of examples, but **you should be able to use schema extensions to integrate with pretty much any authentication method**.

 ## Full text search with Algolia